Information for Reviewers

 So if a manuscript, despite announcing a philosophical project, ends up focusing mostly on an aspect of literary analysis (e.g. a discussion of the racial biases prevalent at the time a text was composed, as evidenced in the text), the manuscript will probably be rejected early in the process, not because of defects in the scholarship involved, but because it is not focusing enough on a philosophical theme (which it could, if it used this analysis to launch into a more general discussion, say of bias, race theory, human rights, personhood, etc.) The same could be said for a manuscript that demonstrates an encyclopedic knowledge of the world, species and characters of an SF series or franchise, but that does not investigate in more than passing detail the philosophical issue proposed.

-Finally, we are looking for articles that examine a philosophical issue with the depth expected of current scholarly articles, grounded in and demonstrating an awareness of current scholarship.
+Naturally, the reviewer should have an awareness of the variety of styles in diverse philosophical traditions (articles in the analytic tradition, for example, will be more direct and to the point than, say, articles that provide a phenomenological analysis or an existentialist reflection.
+There is excellent scholarship that can be rather roundabout, and that benefits from this roundaboutness).
+This said, though, we are looking for articles that examine a philosophical issue with the depth expected of current scholarly articles, grounded in and demonstrating an awareness of current scholarship.
 That is, explanations of an introductory nature, that might be adequate for, say, a volume on SF and pop-culture, may fall short of this expectation if they don’t push the idea further into original thought.
-We do want to prepare a place for such introductory articles, since it is part of our vision to make philosophy more accessible with the use of science fiction, but that section will be a different one from the ones dedicated to scholarly, peer-reviewed articles.
+We do want to prepare a place for such introductory articles, since it is part of our vision to make philosophy more accessible with the use of science fiction, but that section (namely, the Education Station) is a different one from the ones dedicated to scholarly, peer-reviewed articles.